A proposed PKU-Muon experiment for muon tomography and dark matter search: Summary and outlook

 We propose here a set of new methods to directly detect light mass DM through its scattering with abundant atmospheric muons or accelerator beams.
 Firstly, we plan to use the free cosmic-ray muons interacting with dark matter in a volume surrounded by tracking detectors, to trace possible interaction between dark matter and muons.
 Secondly, we will interface our device with domestic or international muon beams.
 Due to much larger muon intensity and focused beam, we anticipate the detector can be made further compact and the resulting sensitivity on dark matter searches will be improved.
 In line with above projects, we will develop muon tomography methods and apply them on atmospheric and environmental sciences, archaeology and civil engineering.
 Furthermore, we will measure precisely directional distributions of cosmic-ray muons, either at mountain or sea level, and the differences may reveal possible information of dark matter distributed near the earth.
 In the future, we may also extend our study to muon on target experiments.

 Above various methods using either cosmic muons or accelerator muon beams, will provide a first direct probe on muon and dark matter interactions, with sensitivities spanning over different orders of magnitudes.
 Specifically, our methods can have advantages over `exotic' dark matters which are either muon-philic or slowed down due to some mechanism.
+In such a scenario, due to enlarged dark matter number density, sensitivity on dark matter and muon scattering cross section can reach near microbarn level.

-These searches complement and enrich current dark matter programs, and may stimulate further efforts.
+Over all, we believe all these searches complement and enrich current dark matter programs, and may stimulate further efforts.